NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 You can also search and browse measures on the [Building Component Library site.](https://bcl.nrel.gov/)

 ### Duplicating and Creating New Measures
-If you can't find the measure you need you can duplicate a measure and adjust it or you can write a custom measure.
+If you cannot find the measure you need, you can duplicate a measure and adjust it or you can write a custom measure.
 Learn more about writing measures in the [Measure Writing Guide](../measures/Measure-Writing-Guide.md)

 ![Measures Buttons](../../img/pat/measure_buttons.png "Measure Buttons")